martijn-heil/KingdomKits/README.md

 # Use the potions section above to disable
 # consuming of potions as well as
 # throwing potions & dispensers/droppers shooting potions
-# So, don't add POTION to this list.
+# So, don't add POTION to this list (unless you want to stop people from drinking water bottles, that is).
 consume:
   blacklistedItems: # Items wich cannot be consumed (eat, drink, etc).
     - 'GOLDEN_APPLE'